-For the year ended 31 December 2023, the Group incurred a net loss of approximately RMB27,038,000 and, as at 31 December 2023, the Group had net current liabilities and net liabilities of approximately RMB17,413,000 and RMB87,335,000 respectively.
+For the year ended 31 December 2024, the Group incurred a net loss of approximately RMB6,954,000 and, as at 31 December 2024, the Group had net current liabilities and net liabilities of approximately RMB49,109,000 and RMB93,598,000 respectively.
 These events or conditions indicate the existence of a material uncertainty which might cast significant doubt on the Group's ability to continue as a going concern.

-Nevertheless, the consolidated financial statements of the Group have been prepared on the going concern basis as the directors of the Company are of the view that the Group will have sufficient working capital to finance its operations and to fulfill its financial obligations as and when they fall due in the coming twelve months from 31 December 2023, after taking into consideration the followings:
+Nevertheless, the consolidated financial statements of the Group have been prepared on the going concern basis as the directors of the Company are of the view that the Group will have sufficient working capital to finance its operations and to fulfill its financial obligations as and when they fall due in the coming twelve months from 31 December 2024, after taking into consideration the followings:

-- the Group may seek other financing resources (including but not limited to issue of shares or obtain other credit facilities) to meet its liabilities and obligations as and when they fall due; and - the Group continues to improve the operating efficiency by implementing measures to tighten the cost controls, over various operating expenses in order to enhance its profitability and to improve the cash flows from its operation in the future.
+- as at 31 December 2024, the Group has unutilised banking facilities amounted to RMB52,000,000 (note 25), which was valid until 2 September 2027, for financing the Tins Operation and fulfilling its financial obligation; - the Group may seek other financing resources (including but not limited to issue of shares or obtain other (b) credit facilities) to meet its liabilities and obligations as and when they fall due; - the Group continues to improve the operating efficiency by implementing measures to tighten the cost (C) controls, over various operating expenses in order to enhance its profitability and to improve the cash flows from its operation in the future; and - a former director of the PRC subsidiary of the Company (who resigned as a director of the PRC subsidiary of the Company on 19 September 2024) (the "Former Director") has agreed to provide adequate funds for the Tins Operation to meet its liabilities as they fall due.